buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPlumbingFireProtectionDomain/QuantitySets/Qto_SanitaryTerminalBaseQuantities.md

 # Qto_SanitaryTerminalBaseQuantities

-Base quantities that are common to the definition of all occurrences of sanitary terminal.
+Base quantities that are common to the definition of all occurrences of sanitary terminal.<!-- end of definition -->